These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing urinary incontinence by not quantifying pad usage

-Why: The DBQ contains specific checkboxes for pad change frequency (less than 2/day, 2-4/day, more than 4/day).
+The DBQ contains specific checkboxes for pad change frequency (less than 2/day, 2-4/day, more than 4/day).
 Vague answers like 'some leakage' do not allow the examiner to check the appropriate box, resulting in a lower or uncaptured rating.

-Do this instead: Count your actual daily pad usage for one week before the exam.
+Instead: Count your actual daily pad usage for one week before the exam.
 State the number explicitly to the examiner: 'I use X pads per day on average, and on bad days I use Y pads.'

 Impact: Incontinence-related rating component